flytbase/flytdocs/source/docs/FlytOS/Developers/BuildingCustomApps/ROSCPP.rst

   		$ mkdir -p ~/catkin_ws/src
   		$ cd ~/catkin_ws/src

-* Copy the roscpp_demoapps demoapps folder in src
+* Copy the ros_demoapps folder in src

 * You can now compile the the app by entering the following commands